ncbi/cxx-toolkit/pages/ch_cmconfig.md

     NCBI_end_custom_target(result)

 This approach allows to define custom target only when all the requirements are met and collect target dependencies automatically.

+<a name="ch_cmconfig._Testing"></a>

+## Testing

+The build system supports two test frameworks - NCBI and CMake one.
+To use NCBI test framework on Linux, in the root directory execute the following command:

+    make check; ./check.sh run

+To use CMake testing framework:

+    On Linux: make test
+    In Visual Studio or XCode: "build" RUN_TESTS target

+Refer to [CMake documentation](https://cmake.org/cmake/help/v3.14/manual/ctest.1.html) for details.
+In case of CMake testing framework, test outputs can be found in *CMake-GCC730-ReleaseDLL/testing* directory.